 - Secure your home — Get 7,000 American miles when you buy a SimpliSafe home security system.
 The system comes in a box, is easy to set up and doesn't require a contract.

 - Book a pet sitter — Your pup will need care next time you use your rewards to take a big trip.
 And you can earn 2,000 AAdvantage miles plus 1 mile per $1 spent when you complete your first pet sitter booking through Rover.

 - Park at the airport — You may also need airport parking, and you can earn 1 mile per $1 spent on airport parking with PreFlight Airport Parking.

-- Stay at a hotel — A new partnership between American and Hyatt means that elite AAdvantage members can now earn AAdvantage miles and bonus Hyatt points by staying at Hyatt hotels.
+- Stay at a hotel — A partnership between American and Hyatt means that elite AAdvantage members can earn AAdvantage miles and bonus Hyatt points by staying at Hyatt hotels.
 Get started by linking your AAdvantage account with your World of Hyatt account to start earning Hyatt points on flights and American miles on hotel stays.

 - Pamper yourself — How long has it been since your last facial, massage or mani-pedi?
 You can earn 3 miles per $1 spent on spa services at a Spafinder Wellness 365 location.
 There are over 1,000 locations across the country, and you only need your AAdvantage number and a copy of your receipt to cash in on the miles.

 - Send flowers — Brighten someone's day and earn 750 AAdvantage miles when you order from Teleflora, or get 20 miles per $1 spent with 1-800-FLOWERS or FTD.
 With FTD, AAdvantage elite members of any level also earn an extra 100 miles on each order.
 Just provide your AAdvantage number when placing your order to get the miles.